intranda/goobi-workflow-plugins-en/administration/intranda_administration_config_file_editor.md

 ---
 description: >-
-  This is an Administration Plugin for Goobi workflow which allow to get reading and writing access to all important configuration files of Goobi workflow which are usually located inside of the folder `/opt/digiverso/goobi/config/`.
+    This is a plugin for Goobi workflow that allows you to edit all the important configuration files of Goobi workflow.

 ---

 Configuration editor